eli-lim/polyglot-sdk-openapi/README.md

 ## Problem

 - We have an API server.
+- We want to provide SDKs for multiple languages, so that more developers can easily interact with our API (who wants to write raw, untyped HTTP requests?!).
 - Maintaining SDKs for multiple languages is a pain, because type bindings and documentation need to be kept in sync.

 ## Solution